-Listen to Stories Over the Phone in Denver Hi Everyone, How is your school year going?
-For me it has been a crazy seven weeks of starting my doctorate, finalizing my first research study as an…
+Listen to Stories Over the Phone Hi Everyone, How is your school year going?
+For me it has been a crazy seven weeks of starting my doctorate, finalizing my first research study as an actual doctoral…

 How is your school year going?
 For me it has been a crazy seven weeks of starting my doctorate, finalizing my first research study as an actual doctoral student, and of course, trying to squeeze in as much reading as humanly possible at the same time.
 If you and your child are like me with a busy schedule and a veracious appetite for the written word, you already know how valuable audio books can be, particularly when students cannot see print.
 It’s not always feasible to read Braille or print 100% of the time for anyone, regardless of vision, but it is usually possible to listen to an audio book while multi-tasking.
 You and I listen on our commutes, while cooking and cleaning, or during any number of other activities.
 Your child might play with toys while an audio book is playing, perhaps making believe that the toys fit into the world of the story.